 Electric appliances make our life easier and simple.
-50 years ago there was a saying "more electricity less work to do".
-Electric home appliances do our hard work, entertain us, heat our food, heat the house at winter and cool it in the summer.
+50 years ago there was a saying "more electricity less work".
+Electric home appliances do our hard work, entertain us, heat and cool our food, heat the house at winter and cool it in the summer.
 Electric home appliances help us do every task and chore very easily and faster.
-But all electric appliances emit electromagnetic radiation in low frequency (eclectic network frequency) and some also in high frequency (cordless phones, Wi-Fi router, laptop, microwave ovens).
+But all electric appliances emit electromagnetic radiation in low frequency (electric network frequency is 50 or 60Hz) and some also in high frequency (cordless phones, Wi-Fi router, laptop, microwave ovens and all other wireless devices).
 We need to know when and why these appliances emit electromagnetic radiation.
 We need to keep safe distance and to find ways to limit and to avoid unnecessary exposure to electromagnetic radiation.

 In electric appliances, there are a lot of wires, electronic components, electronic board and power converters When the device is turned on, and in some of the cases even when turned off, those components and wires emit electromagnetic radiation in the frequency of the electric network (mainly).